Rush Hour (1998 film): Plot

 Johnson gets the vest off Soo Yung, while Griffin heads to the roof with the bag of money.
 Lee takes the vest and pursues Griffin.
-Sang tries to deceive Carter and pulls a gun on him but Carter manages to shoot Sang first and saves Russ.
+Sang tries to deceive Carter and pulls a gun on him, but Carter shoots Sang first and saves Russ.
 Lee has a brief altercation with Griffin that culminates in both dangling from the rafters.
 Griffin, holding on to the vest, falls to his death when its straps are torn, but when Lee falls, Carter catches him with a large flag.
-Han and Soo Yung are reunited and Han sends Carter and Lee on vacation to Hong Kong as a reward.
+Han and Soo Yung are reunited, and Han sends Carter and Lee on vacation to Hong Kong as a reward.
 Before Carter leaves, agents Russ and Whitney offer him a position in the FBI, which he mockingly refuses, proudly stating he is LAPD.
-Carter boards the plane with Lee, who annoyingly starts singing Edwin Starr's "War" off-key.
-A desperate Carter yells for a stewardess, demanding that she give him another seat.